Sam Prior on Trading, Sports, and Why Adversity Builds the Right Mindset

 Disclaimer: All information provided is for educational purposes only and does not constitute investment, legal, or tax advice, or an offer to buy or sell any security.
 For full disclosures: www.thewallstreetcoach.com

-3:20 – The importance of developing your own process (don’t be a follower!)
+3:20 – The importance of developing your own process

-7:19 – The benefits of being “lost”
+7:19 – The benefits of being lost

-11:40 – Is overtrading the REAL problem?
+11:40 – Is overtrading the real problem?

 13:45 – The importance of having a great team